The Edit · Founder Insights

 - Women age 60 to 69: 22

 These are 50th-percentile, not floors.
 Below them puts you in the bottom half for your age and sex.
-Mandsager 2018 separates above-average (50th to 74th percentile) from high (75th to 97.6th) and elite (97.7th and above).
+Kaminsky and colleagues (2015), the FRIEND registry reference standards, separate above-average from high and elite tiers.
 The mortality benefit between each tier is real and incremental.
 Above-average is where you stop being statistically at-risk.
 Elite is where the gradient flattens.
+For how Singapore's cardiorespiratory benchmarks compare with the rest of the world, see Catalyst's fitness and longevity statistics page.

 Frequently asked questions